 International managers often manage several employees or divisions existing in one or more geographical locations.
 While human resource duties may or may not fall within a manager's job requirements, it is the manager's responsibility to ensure employees and business practices conform to country, regional and international regulations.
 Decision-making, communication and leadership skills are essential for the success of international management staff.

 Employment Outlook and Salary Information

-The BLS expected industrial production managers to see a two percent decrease in employment opportunities between 2012 and 2022, which was much less than the 8% growth expected for sales managers.
-Marketing managers were expected to have 13% growth during that same period.
+The BLS expected industrial production managers to see little or no growth in employment opportunities between 2018 and 2028, which was much less than the 5% growth expected for sales managers.
+Marketing managers were expected to have 8% growth during that same period.

 Educational Requirements of an International Manager